 Augustana is a college of the liberal arts and sciences related to the Evangelical Lutheran Church in America.
-Founded in 1860 by Swedish university graduates who immigrated to the United States, Augustana now has an enrollment of approximately 2,500 men and women and a faculty of more than 250.
-The campus, located on 115 wooded and rolling acres in Rock Island, Illinois, attracts students from a wide variety of social and ethnic backgrounds.
+Founded in 1860 by Swedish university graduates who immigrated to the United States, Augustana has an enrollment of 2,500 men and women and a faculty of more than 270.
+Located on 115 wooded and rolling acres in Rock Island, Illinois, the college attracts students from diverse geographic, social and ethnic backgrounds.

 Augustana College, rooted in the liberal arts and sciences and a Lutheran expression of the Christian faith, is committed to offering a challenging education that develops qualities of mind, spirit and body necessary for a rewarding life of leadership and service in a diverse and changing world.